Story & Conversation

 Some skeptically joked, "Isn't this what all children dream of,

-getting parents off their back?"
+when they want to get their parents off their back?"

 "We let them approach life open-minded,

-"d not burden them with our ideas.
+"dd not burden them with our ideas.

 "This may lead to discoveries